franciscoengenheiro/desktop-checkers-app/README.md

 - Started CheckersDesktopApp project development.
 - The project previous UI in command line (CMD) was restructured to Compose framework aimed for the JVM.
-- First UI implementation of the board in Compose was created and several compose functions were also created and can be accessed in the UI-Compose package.
+- First UI implementation of the board in Compose was created and several compose funlctions were also created and can be accessed in the UI-Compose package.
 - A ViewModel was created to store all the App's logic and state.
 - Since the files that belonged to the storage package, besides BoardSerializer.kt, could